khokonahmeddev/Laravel-Include-Softnio/README.md

 ## Use Case

+## Note

+If you want to clone and use this project .To you `composer install` and `.env`

+Create the database and remember these things for future usage `Database Name`
+`Username` `Password`

+## Only module use

+And if you want to use the module in any other project, you need to follow the command below

+# Modules name space
+`app\Modules`

 ## Provider Register

 First, include the last line in the app.php provider with the help of config